SepehrHariri/admin-panel/README.md

-# XBoard React
+# Admin Panel

-Welcome to XBoard React!
 This project is a React-based application designed to create reusable components and utilities for a seamless user experience.

 ## Table of Contents